Logo-stateuniv

 Alumni

-Perhaps the greatest testament to Harvey Mudd College is the success of its alumni body.
+Perhaps the greatest testament to the college is the success of its alumni body.
 Mudd has produced a greater percentage of graduates who go on to receive Ph.D.s (nearly forty percent) than any other undergraduate institution over the last several years.
-Mudders are in such demand that those who decide to enter Ph.D. programs usually are completely funded for their graduate studies.
-And many Clinic sponsors offer jobs to Mudders before they have even graduated.
-A respectable percentage of HMC alumni own their own businesses and alums litter the faculty ranks at top colleges across the country (including five who teach at HMC).
-HMC alumni have diverse endeavors.
-Not bad for a college with around 4,500 total alumni, fewer than many universities produce in a single year.
+Alumni are in such demand that those who decide to enter Ph.D. programs usually are completely funded for their graduate studies.
+And many Clinic sponsors offer jobs to students before they have even graduated.
+A respectable percentage of alumni own their own businesses and alums litter the faculty ranks at top colleges across the country (including five who teach at HMC).

-About forty percent of the students at Mudd step directly into the top graduate programs in the country.
+About forty percent of the students here step directly into the top graduate programs in the country.
 Students from all majors regularly make the choice to go immediately to graduate school out of Mudd, but the chemistry and biology majors are especially valuable commodities and generally can write their own ticket into the graduate program of their choice.
-In the past several years, numerous highly prized NSF fellowships, Churchill scholarships, Hertz Fellowships, Thomas Watson Fellowships, and two Rhodes Scholarships have been handed out to Harvey Mudd College graduates.
+In the past several years, numerous highly prized NSF fellowships, Churchill scholarships, Hertz Fellowships, Thomas Watson Fellowships, and two Rhodes Scholarships have been handed out to graduates.

 Prominent Grads